 The 15,000 sqft flagship embodies the best of the brand’s personality.
 Visitors to The Shop at Bluebird are met with a sense of wonder and anticipation as they walk through the door.
 The space has been designed to gradually reveal its theatrical interior and Instagrammable moments to wow customers.
 A carefully selected edit of artwork, design, premium fashion and beauty unfolds across this 19th century coach house, with the potential for a rooftop terrace restaurant in the future.

-At the heart of the store is a glass-topped atrium surrounded by three galleried floors.
 Flooded with natural light, it brings an open-air courtyard feel inside and lush greenery adds to the fresh feel.
-It also functions as a social space for sharing, learning, promoting and all things Bluebird.

 The store is able to adapt for brand takeovers, fashion shows and other events thanks to a smart pulley system of suspended rails.

-A kaleidoscope of coloured paint drips down the walls surrounding the lifts and puddles out onto the timber flooring, adding an extra touch of creative flair to the retail experience.
+A kaleidoscope of coloured paint drips down the walls surrounding the lifts and puddles out onto the timber flooring.

 “ The Shop at Bluebird has long been a hub of creativity, and in our new Carriage Hall home, we’ll be bringing our unexpected fashion, art, and beauty finds to a truly unique store setting.”
 Claire Miles